Gui1402/cygno_run/README.md

      $tar -xvzf root_v6.14.04.source.tar.gz root-6.14.04/

 There are many softwares and libraries that should be installed on your system for installation of ROOT.
 The list of prerequisites can be found at https://root.cern.ch/build-prerequisites.
-Install prerequisites by typying the following line into the terminal:
+Install prerequisites by typying the following line into the terminal (Ubuntu 18.04):

+     $sudo apt-get update

      $sudo apt-get install git dpkg-dev cmake g++ gcc binutils libx11-dev libxpm-dev libxft-dev libxext-dev gfortran libssl-dev libpcre3-dev xlibmesa-glu-dev libglew1.5-dev libftgl-dev libmysqlclient-dev libfftw3-dev libcfitsio-dev graphviz-dev libavahi-compat-libdnssd-dev libldap2-dev python-dev libxml2-dev libkrb5-dev libgsl0-dev libqt4-dev